-It’s been 24 years since the Dallas Cowboys last won a Super Bowl.
+It’s been a long, long time since the Dallas Cowboys last won a Super Bowl.
 Owner Jerry Jones was on the brink of building a long-lasting dynasty in the 1990’s similar to Bill Belichick’s New England Patriots now.
 What’s transpired in that near quarter of a century in Arlington, Texas, has been mostly, well, disappointment.

 Dallas’ mini-dynasty, which included Super Bowl titles in 1992, 1993 and 1995, was set up by head coach Jimmy Johnson thanks to the most lopsided trade in NFL history with the Minnesota Vikings that netted them a slew of NFL Draft picks.
 The Cowboys had Hall of Fame talent everywhere you looked.
 Troy Aikman threw the passes.
 Emmitt Smith took the carries.
 Michael Irvin caught the touchdowns.
 Even Deion Sanders was pried away from San Francisco in 1995.

 Those are the names that come to mind when you think of the Dallas Cowboys.
 But there’s one other in consideration for the Mount Rushmore of all-time Cowboys: Tony Romo.

 And what better of a player to encapsulate the Cowboys since their heyday than the man who committed the biggest blunder in franchise history?